keithjjones/malgazer/README.md

 # Docker

-You can stand up this project with the following command, after you have installed Docker on your system:
+To run the Docker portion of this project, you will need a trained classifier that will predict classifications with the "predict_sample" function, such as the library.ml.ML class.
+Pickle this classifier and place it in samples/ml.pickle.
+Then, you can stand up this project with the following command, after you have installed Docker on your system:

 ```
 docker-compose up